Writing Center History

 When we started, there were five grad assistants and me.
-Some of those early ones are still at EIU—Denise Clark and Tammy Veach.
+Some of those early ones are still at EIU—Denise (Clark) Preston and Tammy Veach.
 Kathy Olsen and Michael Kuo also tutored in the writing center.
 Several of the grad assistants from those first nine years now have PhD’s and are in the teaching profession: Ray Wallace (now a dean, the first grad assistant I met), Ronda Dively, Angela Jones, Ruth Cook, Michael Kuo.

 Their jobs included teaching English 1000 as well as tutoring in the writing center.

 When I left the writing center, the number of tutors had increased to ten.

 What did you see as your biggest challenges during those years?

 If you could have changed anything, what would it have been?

 My challenges were finding time to prepare for my classes—the writing center was both more demanding and more fun—and finding funding for materials and equipment.
 And I never got to choose the tutors; the graduate assistantships were distributed by the Graduate Studies Committee, and while I had input, some of the grad students were not attracted to tutoring.
 However, most rose to the demands of tutoring in remarkable ways.

 If I could have changed anything, I would have kept control of my budget and learned how to manage it more effectively.
 Instead of trying to “save” money, I would have spent every last cent so I could ask for more the next year.
 And I would have worked harder to gain control of choosing the tutors.
 I would have made a much greater effort to understand the budget and administrative processes of the university, and I would have used the services of institutional research to help me make my case for the writing center.